Education Requirements

 Background

 In 2017, the Minister of Public and Business Service Delivery designated the courses and challenge exams developed by the Association of Condominium Managers of Ontario (ACMO) as the education and examination requirements necessary to qualify for a General Licence.
-On November 1, 2021, this requirement will transfer to the Registrar of the CMRAO.
-The following documents were created in the process of developing new education requirements.
+On November 1, 2021, this requirement transferred to the Registrar of the CMRAO.
+The following documents were created in the process of developing the education requirements.

 The Competency Profile defines the condominium management profession in Ontario and details the minimum expectations of an individual applying for a General Licence with the CMRAO.
 This report describes the 79 competencies, as well as the methodology used.